livepeer/go-PPSPP/README.md

 Go implementation of the Peer-to-Peer Streaming Peer Protocol ([rfc7574](https://tools.ietf.org/html/rfc7574))

 This protocol serves as a transport layer for video live streaming.
-It is format-agnostic (can be used to transport any video format), and network protocol-agnostic (should be able to talk to any network protocol like tcp, udp, webrtc, etc)
+It is format-agnostic (can be used to transport any video format), and network protocol-agnostic (should be able to talk to any network protocol like tcp, udp, webrtc, etc).

+This go implementation is intended to be used as a library for go projects that want to use PPSPP for live video streaming.

 ### Installation